EJ Manuel: 2017 season

 On March 20, 2017, Manuel signed a one-year contract with the Oakland Raiders.

-During Week 4 game against the Denver Broncos, Derek Carr suffered a back injury in the third quarter and was relieved by Manuel, who completed 11 of 17 passes for 106 yards and an interception as the Raiders lost by a score of 16–10.
-Due to Carr's injury, Manuel started the Week 5 game against the Baltimore Ravens, completing 13 of 26 passes for 159 yards and a touchdown as the Raiders lost by a score of 30–17.
-With the Raiders' loss to the New England Patriots on November 19 in Mexico City, Manuel became the first quarterback in NFL history to be on a team that would lose a game in four different countries (United States, Canada, England, and Mexico).
+During a Week 4 16–10 road loss to the Denver Broncos, starter Derek Carr suffered a back injury in the third quarter and was relieved by Manuel, who completed 11 of 17 passes for 106 yards and an interception.
+Due to Carr's injury, Manuel started the following week against the Baltimore Ravens, completing 13 of 26 passes for 159 yards in the 30–17 loss.
+With the Raiders' Week 11 loss to the New England Patriots in Mexico City, Manuel became the first quarterback in NFL history to be on a team that would lose a game in four different countries (United States, Canada, England, and Mexico).

+Manuel finished the 2017 season with 265 passing yards, a touchdown, and an interception to go along with two carries for 15 yards in two games and one start.

 2018 season

 On March 22, 2018, Manuel re-signed with the Raiders.
-On September 1, 2018, he was released.
+He was released on September 1.